sid3345/Code-Editor/README.md

-A code-editor to run HTML, CSS and JS code and live output beside.
+A code-editor to run HTML, CSS and JS code and live output beside it.
+Developed using ReactJS.

+## Features:
+- Live code output
+- Dark Mode
+- Download code as *download.txt*
+- Responsive Screen

+Used ACE Editor (https://ace.c9.io/) as code editor.

 # Instructions to run: